fiskaltrust/release-notes/middleware/middleware-1.3.23.md

 - _fiskaltrust.Middleware.SCU.DE.DeutscheFiskal v1.3.23_

 ## Next steps in the Middleware
 We will focus on further increasing the Middleware's stability and performance in the upcoming sprints.
-As always, we're happy to hear feedback and suggestions via [info@fiskaltrust.at](mailto:info@fiskaltrust.at) or directly via issues in our GitHub repositories.
+As always, we're happy to hear feedback and suggestions via [feedback+middleware@fiskaltrust.cloud](mailto:feedback+middleware@fiskaltrust.cloud) or directly via issues in our GitHub repositories.